-GLEAM uses a set of four different flight networks (one for each season) derived from the worldwide booking datasets from the Official Airline Guide (OAG) database.
+GLEAM uses a set of four different flight networks (one for each season) derived from the worldwide booking datasets from the Official Airline Guide (OAG) and the International Air Transport Association (IATA) databases (updated 2019).
 This database contains more than 3,800 commercial airports in about 230 countries, and includes over 4,000,000 connections representing the estimated bookings between any two of these airports for each month.

 The airport network data reveals significant variations in both the number of destinations per airport and in the number of passengers per connection.
 There are some airports with lots of connections and large volumes (where we typically have to catch our connecting flights), and many airports with few connections and low volumes.
 This characteristic is sometimes called the “long tail”, and has a significant impact on how infections spread around the globe.

 GLEAM also takes into account information about commuting patterns, included in a commuting database that has been compiled using information obtained from the national statistics offices of more than 40 countries in five continents, covering more than 78,000 administrative regions.
 These data sources, which use different semantics and organizational structures with varying degrees of detail have been standardized before being integrated.

 Our fully integrated dataset contains over five million commuting connections between GLEAM’s geographic subpopulations, capturing the irregular network structure that affects the local diffusion of infections between neighboring subpopulations.